benjamin421/thebenjamin/content/hidden/psagingconfirm.md

 showEdit: false
 ---
 {{< lead >}}
-The retreat roster has been finalized and you are one of the 15 people that will be attending Pattern Spotters: Aging from September 22-24 at a TDB location ~1 hour outside Denver, Colorado.
+The retreat roster has been finalized and you are one of the 15 people that will be attending Pattern Spotters: Aging from September 22-24 in Winter Park, Colorado.
 {{< /lead >}}

 Below is an image of all of the people that will be attending along with you.
 There is 1 hot seat open for a confirmation that needs more time to give a final verdict on their ability to attend.